Club Shoot and Hunt Guidelines

 A different setting and course layout is a great way to improve your shooting skills.
 It is also more fun!
 Added stations and 3 traps per station make for new challenges!June 15 - Terre Haute Sporting Clays Fun Shoot

 Terre Haute provides yet another twist to challenge us with fun stations along with great food and support at the club.

 Our annual classic fun with a gun has been moved from August to July.
 Come out and help your fellow club members “fix” their misses!
-Rudy Zeigler and Mike Tolley are reigning Team Champs.
+Steve Gaskill and Kim Polizotto are reigning Team Champs.

 Fundraiser For ICOO Karl Kelley Youth Camp

 In conjunction with the PF Shoot, we will again raise pledges for this wonderful youth program.
-Last year we raised over $8,200 which will send 23 kids to camp in June.
+Last year we raised over $9,700 which will send a record number of kids to camp in June.
 It will also fund the purchase of needed equipment to enhance the campers educational experience.
 RW-RM has raised over $47,000 in support of the Karl E. Kelley Youth Camp to date.
 That is a very large feather in our cap!

-Our fifth annual Club Championship features 4 different games and friendly competition.
-Mike Tolley is our reigning HOA Champion.
+Our seventh annual Club Championship features 4 different games and friendly competition.
+Steve Gaskill and Randy Kantner (tied) are the reigning HOA Champions.

 We usually wrap up the clays events in October with a chili dinner.
 Fall colors are a part of the tradition.
 A great day in the "north" woods!